agjayant/caffe-Person-ReID/README.md

 The code is based on Caffe for the problem of Person Re-Identification.

-##Sample Results
+##Some Sample Results

-Following Retreival Results are obtained using features extracted from our model.
+Following Retreival Results were obtained using features extracted from our model.

 ###Market-1501